 You'll also find a 1TB hard drive in the entry-level iMac, which might be attractive if you need lots of storage space, but it will slow the Mac down in comparison to those Macs with an SSD (which both the Air and mini both have).

-In comparison, the 2018 MacBook Air offers two Thunderbolt 3 ports and not much else, while the 2018 Mac mini offers four Thunderbolt 3 ports, two USB 3 ports for older peripherals, an HDMI port.
+In comparison, the 2018 MacBook Air offers two Thunderbolt 3 ports and nothing else, while the 2018 Mac mini offers four Thunderbolt 3 ports, two USB 3 ports for older peripherals, an HDMI port.

-However, it's well worth a look on the Apple Refurbished Store because you may find a previous-generation iMac model with a better processor than this one offers for less.
+We don't recommend the entry-level non-Retina iMac, if you can't afford to spend £200 more on the next model up our advice is to look at the Apple Refurbished Store because you may find a previous-generation iMac model with a better processor than this one offers for less money.